 My breast reconstruction patients often ask for advice on how to improve their scars.
-While expecting 100% invisible scars may not be realistic, it is possible to influence the body's scar healing mechanism to improve scar appearance and texture significantly.
+While expecting 100% invisible scars may not be realistic, it is possible to influence the body's scar healing mechanism to improve scar appearance.

 The word "scar" comes from the Greek word "eschara", meaning "place of fire."
 Scar tissue is different from normal skin.
 It is inferior both in appearance and function.
 For example, scars are much less resistant to the sun's ultraviolet rays and more prone to sunburn.
 Scars also lack a blood supply or sweat glands, and they never grow hair.

 Complete scar healing can take up to 2 years.
 Scars continue to soften, flatten and fade during this time.
 Unfortunately, some scars become more problematic over time by:

 1) Age - younger skin is more prone to abnormal and exaggerated scarring.
 This can lead to hypertrophic or keloid scars.
 Older skin takes longer to recover.